Two-Year MBA & MBA+ MSDi

 Looking to see tuition rates in another currency?
 Convert the US dollar amounts into other currencies, such as Euros, Great Britain Pounds, Chinese RMB and Indian Rupees and see current exchange rates.

 Massachusetts law requires all students who carry at least 75 percent of the full-time curriculum to have medical insurance.
 Students who cannot demonstrate coverage under a qualifying medical insurance plan are required to purchase the University’s student health insurance plan.
-The cost of BU Medical Insurance for the 2015-2016 academic year is $1,945.
+The cost of BU Medical Insurance for the 2015-2016 academic year was $1,945.

 Boston University Questrom School of Business offers a variety of merit-based scholarship programs for qualified full-time students.
 Applicants

 are notified of these opportunities in their initial offers of admission.
 A separate application for scholarship consideration is not needed, and the Admission Committee considers all admitted candidates for merit-based scholarship awards.

 For the fall 2015 entering class, more than 90% received scholarship assistance with the average award exceeding $25,000 per year.
 Below is a list of the various awards currently offered by Questrom.

-In our effort to attract the highest quality candidates from around the world, the Dean’s Scholarship program provides a minimum of 30 awards ranging from $25,000 to $40,000 per year for candidates with outstanding professional, academic, and personal qualities.
+In our effort to attract the highest quality candidates from around the world, the Dean’s Scholarship program provides a minimum of 30 awards ranging from $10,000 to full tuition for candidates with outstanding professional, academic, and personal qualities.
 Both domestic and international candidates will be considered for these awards.

 Public & Nonprofit Supplemental Scholarship*